Mahidharapura Kingdoms: Decline of Angkor: after 1200s

-Coincidentally, after the Tai-Mon dynasty of Chaliang at Lavo lost the northern cities of Sukhothai-Si Satchanalai to Pha Mueang in 1238, and Indravarman III (r.
+After the Tai-Mon dynasty of Chaliang at Lavo lost the northern cities of Sukhothai-Si Satchanalai to Pha Mueang in 1238, and Indravarman III (r.
 1295–1308) – who was speculated to be Pha Mueang – overthrew his father-in-law Jayavarman VIII and assassinated the would-be successor, then enthroned himself as the new Angkorian king in 1295, the Xiān monarchs at Ayodhya, who had a closed relationship with the Tai-Mon dynasty at Lavo, began to invade Angkor.
 The Customs of Cambodia, written by a Chinese Zhou Daguan during his diplomatic mission in Angkor from 1296 to 1297, says Angkor faced repeated attacks by Xiān and the country was utterly devastated.
-The weakened Angkor was later taken over by an usurper, Trasak Paem, in 1336.
+The weakened Angkor was later taken over by a usurper, Trasak Paem, in 1336.
 However, the raid campaign by Xiān was continuously resumed throughout the reign of this new dynasty, and drove them, that severely affected by frequent attacks, to forsake Angkor by relocating the capital to the south of the Tonlé Sap in 1431.
-Notwithstanding, the relations between the Mahidharapura house till the reign of the overthrown Jayavarman VIII and the dynasties in the Menam Valleys to the west have not been examined.
+The relations between the Mahidharapura house till the reign of the overthrown Jayavarman VIII and the dynasties in the Menam Valleys to the west have not been examined.
 It is reported that former Kasitindrakama monarch, Suryavarman II, who annexed Angkor, also directly governed Lavo from 1115 throughout his reign in Angkor.
 Later, another Mahidharapura king, Jayavarman VII of Angkor (r.
 1181–1218), entrusted his son Nripatindharavarman to oversee Lavo in the late 1180s.
 His religious acts in the Menam Valley are also cited in the Prasat Preah Khan Inscription.
 The 1684 Instructions Given to the Siamese Envoys Sent to Portugal, Voyage de Siam of Guy Tachard, and the Du Royaume de Siam of Simon de la Loubère, trace back the Siamese Lavo dynasty of the first Ayutthaya King Uthong to an ambiguous polity named Yassouttora Nacoora Louang or Tasoo Nacora Louang, which several scholars propose to be either Yaśodharapura or Lavo.